 As university tuition costs rise, the institutions themselves creep dangerously towards obsolescence.
-In the face of esteemed establishments like MIT opening their gates to the worldwide web, the pressure is on for universities to re-establish themselves as bastions of higher education.
+In the face of esteemed establishments like MIT opening their gates to the world wide web, the pressure is on for universities to re-establish themselves as bastions of higher education.
 Online lecture courses, better yet, free online lecture courses, might have prospective students stroking their chins wondering, “Why pay when I could just get it for free?”.

 There is a growing body of young people that will say 'no deal' when they see what UCAS is offering – and entrepreneurs are welcoming them with open arms.
-As the value of being a graduate goes down and the quality of alternatives go up, there could be a huge shift in the tertiary education market.
+As the value of being a graduate goes down, and the quality of alternatives go up, there could be a massive shift in the tertiary education market.
 The problem is that this doesn’t have to be so black and white: universities have a wealth of experience, resources, and respect that new alternatives lack.
 However, if universities don’t start to catch on and learn from the structure and engagement that the internet can give, higher education as we know it will become redundant.

-Innovation, for the people
+Innovation, for the People

 The traditional role of academics as both teachers and researchers has its disadvantages: chiefly the necessity to balance one's passion for researching and teaching.
 This dissonance is unnecessary; with public engagement and the ability to connect with experts at an all-time high, streamlining the learning process by putting it online would give researchers more time for pushing the frontiers of physics.
 Alternatively, they could put more resources into engagement with students, for instance by replacing lectures with seminars or projects, providing a personalised education experience.